r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 `make distribution` in `src/gnuwin32`.
 The installer should appear as `installer/R-devel-win.exe`.

-Note that CRAN binary R packages will very unlikely work with this build and definitely not correctly handle UTF-8, because they are built for MSVCRT.
+Note that the official CRAN binary R packages will very unlikely work with this build and definitely not correctly handle UTF-8, because they are built for MSVCRT.
 Technically, however, dynamic libraries on Windows can use different C runtimes in the same application, so something could work, yet there will be other incompatibilities (threading, C++ exceptions - not investigated/tested yet, after all the incompatibility of encodings would already be bad enough).
-Only install packages from source or binary packages built exactly with this experimental toolchain and libraries.
+Source versions of some CRAN packages will work as they are, but not those that download pre-built static libraries.
+This experimental version of R has been patched to install binary packages built by this experimental toolchain (some of them were patched - more details in the following sections).

-Also note that for RTerm to work properly with "unusual" characters for the local Windows installation (Unicode characters not representable in some native encoding), one needs to use fonts that support those characters, e.g. in cmd.exe one can use `chcp 65001` to switch to UTF-8 code page, which will also load the fonts, to be run before running `RTerm.exe`.
+Also note that for RTerm to work properly with "unusual" characters for the local Windows installation (Unicode characters not representable in some native encoding), one needs to use fonts that support those characters, e.g. in cmd.exe one can use `chcp 65001` to switch to UTF-8 code page, which will also load the fonts.  `chcp 65001` needs to be run before running `RTerm.exe`.
 This is similar to that in RGui, one needs to switch to fonts properly displaying Chinese when using Chinese characters, even though Rgui is a Windows Unicode application.

 `winpty` does not seem to support UTF-8 at present, so unusual characters will not work in mintty/bash Msys2 terminal.
 The workaround is to run from cmd.exe or some other Windows shell.
 One can also uninstall winpty, then unusual characters will work, but some special keys including cursor movements will not, which makes working with R rather difficult.
-Rgui is not affected, it should always be able to accept and display unusual characters as it has been in earlier versions of R.
+RGui is not affected, it should always be able to accept and display unusual characters as it has been in earlier versions of R.